YCChenVictor/blog-frontend/src/posts/software/rails/database.md

 @posts = Post.includes(comments: [:user]).where(comments: { approved: true }, users: { admin: true })
 ```

-And include = preload + eager_load: to be continued

 * Use indexes: Indexes can significantly improve the performance of your queries by reducing the amount of time it takes to find and retrieve records.
 Use the add_index method in your migrations to add indexes to your database tables.
 For example, to add an index to the email column in a users table, you can do:

 ```ruby